v-chat-sdk/vchat-v2-docs/docs/backend/apis.md

   }
 ]
 ```

 - if you want to add user images add this add userImages key with the value with `full user image url`
 - if you dont have or want to use the default image then delete the userImages key
 - don't worry if you enter the same user twice v_chat will ignore it for you
+- if in your system have one user image you can put it as same for all `fullImage` , `chatImage` , `"smallImage"`